 - A casual seller, looking for local buyers for one or more used items.

-- A creator or business owner looking to grow their customer base by boosting their store’s visibility among the more than one billion people who log into Marketplace each month.
+- A creator or business owner looking to grow their customer base.

 Here’s how both groups can sell on Facebook Marketplace.

 Log in to Facebook.
 Click the Marketplace button on the left side menu.
 Then click Create New Listing.

 3. Fill in all listing information.